svc-bi-concepts/test-mkdocs/docs/resources.md

-Here you can find the resources to download.
+Here you can find the resources to download or references.